Developing RESILIENCE – Spiritual (Part 2)

 COMPONENTS of Spiritual Resilience (S>R>)

-We need to take care of the sum of our parts first before we can be whole, (PMES).
-Mind, heart, body & soul are all elements of our core, & not nourishing each one regularly leads to negative thinking & disordered behavior.
+We need to take care of the sum of our parts first before we can be whole.
+Mind, heart, body & soul (PMES) are all elements of our core, so not nourishing each one regularly leads to negative thinking & disordered behavior.
 Without a spiritual life, people are more likely to live in monotony, uncertainty &/or narcissism.

 1. Spirituality – Faith, Belief

-Human beings’ innate self-righting tendency – the capacity for Resilience – is connected to our basic spiritual nature.
+Human beings’ innate self-righting ability – the capacity for Resilience – is connected to our basic spiritual nature.
 Activist Patrisse Cullors said: “People’s resilience, I think, is tied to their will to live, our will to survive, which is deeply spiritual.
 The fight to save your life is a spiritual fight”.
-When people include spirituality in how they ‘understand’ a tragedy they’ve suffered (meaning ascribed to events), they come thru it with much less trauma-hangover
+When people include spirituality in how they ‘understand’ a tragedy they’ve suffered (ascribe meaning to events), they come thru it with much less trauma-hangover

 In 2015 a request went out in the US & Germany: “How would you define the term ‘spirituality’?”and over 1,77o people answered.
 10 concepts divided into 3 groupings (see chart above) emerged from an analysis of the responses